Modyo CLI

 MODYO_LOCAL_ENTRY_JS=main.js

-# Code splitting
+# Code Splitting

 Widgets allow you to develop complex functionalities in your Modyo web applications, thus increasing the functionality of your sites.